Seeloewen/Random-Item-Giver-Datapack/README.md

 **Q**: How can I use this datapack on a server?\
 **A**: Installing the datapack on a server is actually quite simple.
 Open up the server directory > 'world' > 'datapacks' and paste the datapack zip file in there.

-**Q**: What items are you able to get?\
+**Q**: Which items are you able to get?\
-**A**: Every single one in the game as of 1.21.5.
+**A**: Every single one in the game as of 1.21.11.

 **Q**: How can I change the item timer?\
-**A**: You can change the rate at which items are given to you in the settings menu of the datapack (**/function randomitemgiver:menus/settings**)
+**A**: You can change the rate at which items are given to you in the settings menu of the datapack.

 **Q**: What versions of Minecraft is the datapack available for?\
-**A**: A list of all versions can be found in Security.MD
+**A**: A list of all supported versions can be found in the Security.md file in this repository.

-**Q**: How can I add new items to the datapack?\
-**A**: If you want to add new items to the datapack, you need the full ID of these items.
-There are some mods out there that can help you do that.
-If you have the list, you can either use my Random Item Giver Software to add the items or edit the code manually.
-The Random Item Giver Updater can be found here: https://github.com/Seeloewen/Random-Item-Giver-Updater

 **Q**: I see menus and messages of the datapack appearing but don’t get any items!\
 **A**: If some components of the datapack are working but you don’t get any items, then it’s most likely a version issue.
 Make sure the version of your game matches the version the datapack was made for.